mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 - Some developers feel that C and C++ libraries are currently more mature than Go libraries.
-- Currently it is easier to find developers that have C and C++ experience than finding Go developers.
+- Currently it is easier to find developers that have C and C++ experience than to find Go developers.
 - Go provides garbage collection and does not allow control of memory allocation/deallocation that is needed for real-time guarantees.
 - Go does not support pointer arithmetic